When Jon was a little boy, he got a passion for reading.

 But stay tuned for Part 2 and see where my book adventure took me when I started to venture outside of known franchises… *gasp*

-In the meantime, please comment below and tell me YOUR origin stories to how you started to find a love for reading and writing.
-I’d love to hear them!
+In the meantime, please comment below and tell me how YOU found a love for reading and writing.
+I’d love to hear your origin stories!!

 Love and Books